 Salem is primarily responsible for the procurement activities of the Library, reviewing expense reimbursement activity in the TravelND system and non-computer purchases in BuyND.
 He also assists the Director and the Senior Accounting Specialist with accounting activities.

-As the administrative assistant for the Administrative and Central Resources (ACR) Program, Julie serves as the primary customer service representative for visitors, patrons, and fellow Library employees coming to or calling the Library Administrative Office.
+As the administrative assistant for the Administrative and Central Resources (ACR) Program, Julie serves as the primary customer service representative for visitors, patrons, and fellow Library employees coming to or calling the Office of the University Librarian.
 Reporting to and supporting the Director of Finance and Administration, Julie also provides administrative support for two Associate University Librarians, other staff in the Administration office, as well as the University Librarian in the absence of the Senior Administrative Assistant.

 The Library Maintenance Technician provides a broad array of assistance for the facility, including: